When Alice watched space shuttles launch on TV,

 Troves of Twinkies amassed ‘mongst her socks,

-Wide-eyed neighbors watched on, once, when Alice, one morn,
+Dismayed neighbors watched on, once, as Alice, one morn,

 Chased the Weinermobile fifteen blocks.